Leboweeb/BAU-Notifications-Bot/readme.md

 ### How To Host This Bot

 If you ever want to host this bot for contribution (or independent development purposes), a guided init.py helper will display a dialogue to fill the required data for you.
 Note that your moodle password and username are required because it can't access every notification ever.
-However, most students in the same share the same subjects so getting your notifications will be of use to them too.
+However, most students in the same year share the same subjects so getting your notifications will be of use to them too.

 ~~NOTE: This is currently not possible at the moment, but it should be in the near future.~~